IBM/sparksql-for-hbase/README.md

 https://hbase.apache.org/book.html#quickstart
 ```

 But for simple demonstration of HSpark in a single machine, you can run it using pseudo-distributed mode.
 In this mode, HBase still runs completely on a single host, but each daemon runs as a separate process.

+Please also properly set up the environment variablle of `HBASE_HOME` and its `PATH`.

 3. Download and build HSpark

-First you need to use git to clone the source codes from github and set up an environment property $HSPARK_HOME:
+First you need to use git to clone the source codes from github and set up an environment property `HSPARK_HOME`:

 ```sh
 git clone https://github.com/bomeng/HSpark.git